teiid/teiid-operator/README.md

 ```
 When you run this command the Operator is built and a (docker) container image is created on your local machine under `{REGISTRY}/teiid-operator:{current-version}` using the `buildah` tool.

-Before submitting PR, please be sure to generate, vet, format, and test your code.
+Before submitting PR, please be sure to generate, update-connections, vet, format, and test your code.
 This all can be done with one command.

 ```bash
 make ci